15 Tips for Managing the Registry Process

 A good idea to keep in mind when you first register is to sign up for products you really want or need, like your china place settings.
 Then as the number of items left on your checklist starts to dwindle, add more.
 That way you won't be stuck with a gravy boat when instead you really need those extra salad plates.

 9. Know the Lingo

 China is a catchall term often used to describe dinnerware and dishes.
 Formal or fine china is usually more expensive than casual china.
 It is of a higher quality, and includes bone china and porcelain.
 Casual china, such as earthenware and stoneware, is often less costly and is of lower quality.
-You can learn more about in this blog: Choosing the Right China.

 10. Sign Up for Storage Stuff